Fine Hair vs. Thin Hair

 Which Type Are You?

 Figuring out your hair type is essential when understanding how to style it.
-Having thin hair means that you should avoid heavy styling because thinning hair can lead to hair loss.
+Having thin hair (Check out this article: why is my hair so thin) means that you should avoid heavy styling because thinning hair can lead to hair loss.

 When I was transitioning from relaxed hair to natural hair, I noticed that my hair was initially thin.
 However, due to the misconceptions, I assumed that my hair was fine rather than thin.
 When analyzing your hair, be sure to look into whether your hair feels heavy after product application.